MaxMansfield/Cavrn/README.md

 `
 Uart relies on a BAUD definition at compile time because many preprocessor directives rely on it; one benefit of doing it this way is that no large 32bit integers have to be used (ex.
 Baud of 115200) another is the assurance that your baud rate is what you would expect throughout the program and finally no compute time is wasted on arithmatic to calculate baud rates or `F_OSC` clock rates or even to separate high and low values for the USART Baud Rate Register because the preprocessor computes it.

 To Define the Baud rate add -DBAUD=9600 or any other rate to the compilation.
-For most situations, simply fill in the provided makefile.
-During the extent of your program you can change the BAUD by undefining BAUD and redefining it before reincluding the <util/setbaud.h> file.
+For most situations, simply fill in the provided `settings.inc` file.
+During the extent of your program you can change the BAUD by undefining BAUD and redefining it before reincluding the `<util/setbaud.h>` file.
 This sounds janky but the setbaud.h file is simply a collection of preprocessor directives which will only be present at compile time and infact avr-libc recommends this way.

 Take this example to see how easy to use the Uart library is (and eventually all of Cavrn).
 ```C